 Likewise, guilt, blame, shame and ignorance are destructive for any relationship.
 And a long-distance relationship is not an exception.
 If you get on as a couple, then you would be happy to put in the effort to make your relationship joyful and exciting.

-What separates the long-distance relationship from any other is the distance.
+What separates a long-distance relationship from any other is the distance.
 If you are starting a long-distance relationship, find out how the distance affects your relationship.
-A long-distance relationship is an incomplete romantic relationship, so don’t expect it to fulfil your needs for physical affection.
+A long-distance relationship is an incomplete romantic relationship, so don’t expect it to fulfil your physical affection needs.
 This expectation is the main reason why long-distance relationships fail.

 For the time you are apart, expect your need for physical intimacy to remain unfulfilled.
 Without physical closeness, you may feel sad or frustrated.
 But at least you won’t feel lost and confused.